How each substrate affects the system

 - Effectively permanent: the clay matrix does not break down and continues to host bacterial colonies and bind nutrients indefinitely

-Fluorite and Eco-Complete are the established products.
-Rinse Fluorite extensively before use (it leaves a dust cloud that takes weeks to settle if you skip this).
-Eco-Complete ships pre-rinsed.
-Both are heavier than gravel, which helps anchor large plants but adds shipping cost.
+Seachem Fluorite and CaribSea Eco-Complete are the established products.
+Rinse Fluorite extensively before use, since unrinsed it leaves a dust cloud that takes weeks to settle, while Eco-Complete ships pre-rinsed.
+Both are heavier than plain gravel, which helps anchor large plants but adds shipping cost.
+They are porous clay-based gravels that hold iron and trace minerals without shifting water chemistry, so they suit any fish species.

 Wood and rock mounts